DevNambi/blog-drafts/020 - What is Ethical.md

 This is the famous Golden Rule (ADD IMAGE, LINK, Matt 7:12).
 It makes sense; you're probably not offending or hurting someone if you treat them the way you want to be treated.

-This is also an idea that's universally understood.
-It's a core part of **all** the world's major religions (LINKS FOR Christianity, Juddaism, Hinduism, Buddhism, Islam, Atheism), famous speeches (LINKS TO I have a dream speech, etc), and texts (LINKS to Declaration of Independence).
+This is a well-known concept.
+It's a core part of **all** of the world's major religions (LINKS FOR Christianity, Juddaism, Hinduism, Buddhism, Islam, Atheism), famous speeches (LINKS TO I have a dream speech, etc), and texts (LINKS to Declaration of Independence).

 The Golden Rule works **most** of the time.
 Its flaw is that people aren't alike; what I want isn't always what you want.
 The [Platinum Rule](LINK) is better, "Do unto others, wherever reasonable, as they want to be done by" (LINK, REFINE).